RIAEvangelist/node-parrot-drone/projects/common.md

 Rssi (Wifi Signal between controller and product) changed.

 Triggered : regularly.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` WifiSignalChanged ` event from the drone :

 ```javascript